kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

 more like x<sub>t</sub><sup>T</sup>W<sup>T</sup> or h<sub>t-1</sub><sup>T</sup>R<sup>T</sup>.
 That way, the weights in Keras are stored in a transposed style compared to CUDNN: the W weights are (inputSize, hiddenSize) and the R weights are (hiddenSize, hiddenSize).
-Besides, CUDNN stores all weights and biases all together as a single flatten array, while Keras uses three arrays:
+As for the specific implementation under the hood, CUDNN stores all weights and biases all together as a single flatten array, while Keras uses three arrays:
-1. kernel weights: a (inputSize, 3xhiddenSize) matrix containing the concatenated three W weights.
+1. kernel weights: a (inputSize, 3 x hiddenSize) matrix containing the concatenated three W weights.
-2. recurrent weights: a (hiddenSize, 3xhiddenSize) matrix containing the concatenated three R weights.
+2. recurrent weights: a (hiddenSize, 3 x hiddenSize) matrix containing the concatenated three R weights.
-3. biases: a (2, 3xhiddenSize) matrix where one row is the concatenated W biases and another is for R biases.
+3. biases: a (2, 3 x hiddenSize) matrix where one row is the concatenated W biases and another is for R biases.

 The following python code is to output the parameters stored in Keras GRU layer: